WHAT IS DIVERSIVORE ABOUT?

 I have a background in biology (BSc., MSc.) and education (BEd.).
 I love to cook, love to eat, and can’t stop experimenting with food.

 I love to cook for my incredible and supportive wife, and for our two young boys.
-We live in Vancouver, British Columbia, Canada.
+We live in Richmond (right next to Vancouver), British Columbia, Canada.

 ABOUT THE RECIPES